ordina-jworks/ordina-jworks.github.io/_posts/2019-04-14-istio-service-mesh-s2s.md

 A service would provide a username and password and receive a (temporarily valid) token to access a service.
 Unfortunaly this approach has some drawbacks.
 The first main issue is that services often need more broader access to services than end-users.
-This makes the credentials they hold very powerfull, which makes them dangerous to manage.
+This makes the credentials they hold very powerful, which makes them dangerous to manage.
 Secondly, the JWT is only valid for a predefined amount of time.
 For a normal user, this is fine, since they can easily reauthenticate once the token expires.
 In services, reauthentication mechanisms tend to be a bit harder to setup and often result in hard to debug issues.